 Click on the underlined item number of a child to access the Item page, which contains additional information specific to that child.

-The item page has a digitized image of the actual page available in JPG and PDF formats and contains the following fields:
+The item page has a digitized image of the actual page available in JPG and PDF formats.
+Depending on what details are contained in the actual record, the item page will include most, but not all, of the following fields.

 - Given name(s): The child’s given name as recorded on the document.